TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-hypervolt-resilience-backups.md

 ```

 The automation completes and resets the battery configuration back to normal off-peak charging when the `hypervolt_charging` sensor goes back to off.
 I added a trigger condition to make sure that the automation only runs if it's on (in case there's some glitch where session energy changes while charging is off).

+# Backups

+The Home Assistant instance is a single point of failure.
+It would be remiss of me to talk about resilience without pointing that out.

+Make sure you have backups enabled.
+It's really easy to setup on-device backups.
+Only a little more effort to get them uploaded to the cloud host of your choice.

+{% include candid-image.html src="/assets/images/home-assistant/backups.png" alt="Backups" %}

+I used Google Drive.
+There was a complex sequence of choreography required to authorize Home Assistant to upload files to a dedicated folder in Google Drive.
+The documentation does a great job of walking you through it.

 # Next Time